nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ##### Keyword:

-> Keyword in name of deadline, task, or event
+> A word that is in the name of a deadline, task, or event

 ##### Mainstream OS